teoteo123/vthacks/README.md

 - Displaying the listings on a map
 - Handling payments through the smart contract
 - Adding more functionality to the smart contract, such as escrow, dispute resolution, etc.

+## A section where we talk badly about Hedera

+Over the weekend, Hedera